philgrayphilgray/api-design-2018/README.md

 }
 ```

-* To make this work with the actual app, we need to expect that the user will provide an artist name and not the id; we also need to be able to handle both cases when the artist already exists or doesn't exist.
+* TODO: To make this work with the actual app, we need to expect that the user will provide an artist name and not the id; we also need to be able to handle both cases when the artist already exists or doesn't exist.

 ### Remove boilerplate models, schema, and resolvers